OpenPecha/Toolkit/docs/docs/data/op-pipeline.md

 ### Language Hint

-The OP Pipeline can use the language hints listed below.
+The OP Pipeline can use these language hints to improve results:

 - Auto
 - Tibetan